 1. The global cybersecurity market is expected to top $270 billion by 2026.

-Cyber security threats have always been an issue for organizations worldwide.
-Data indicates that the global spending on external products and services to combat cyber threats will increase by 8.4% per year and from the current $173 billion, it’s expected to reach $270 billion by the end of 2026.
-Resources invested in in-house cyber security functions are expected to grow at an annual rate of 7.2%.
+Cybersecurity threats have always been an issue for organizations worldwide.
+Data indicates that the global spending on external products and services to combat cyberthreats will increase by 8.4% per year, and from the current $173 billion, it’s expected to reach $270 billion by the end of 2026.
+Resources invested in in-house cybersecurity functions are expected to grow at an annual rate of 7.2%.

-2. With 35.91%, Bangladesh has the highest number of cyberattacks.
+2. Bangladesh has the highest number of cyberattacks coming from China (24%).

 3. Personal information stolen on social media nurtures an underground economy worth about $630 million.

 Social media facilitates theft and information breaches around the world, feeding an industry worth nearly $630 million.
 The general perception, as cybersecurity facts indicate, is that cybercriminal activities take place mostly via mysterious and secretive online channels, such as the dark web.
-Studies on recent security breaches found that personal information like passwords, usernames, and stolen credit card info very often (45% to 50% of the time) goes in the hands of web criminals via social media platform breaches.
+In fact, studies on recent security breaches found that personal information like passwords, usernames, and stolen credit card info very often (45% to 50% of the time) goes in the hands of web criminals via social media platform breaches.

 4. By 2023, enterprises will spend $12.6 billion on cloud security tools.

 Cybersecurity stats reveal that businesses will most likely invest $12.6 billion in cloud security tools which means that since 2018 when the spending was $5.6 billion, the numbers are only going up.
-Cloud security solutions are another thing enterprises need to worry about since this item too is expected to increase from $636 million in 2020 to $1.63 billion US dollars in 2023 reaching a 26.5% compound annual growth rate.
+Cloud security solutions are another thing enterprises need to worry about, since this item too is expected to increase from $636 million in 2020 to $1.63 billion US dollars in 2023, reaching a 26.5% compound annual growth rate.

-5. Information leaks are the most expensive cybersecurity issue facing businesses.
+5. Information leaks are the most expensive and can cost up to $3.86 million per incident.

-There are many facts about cybersecurity to keep in mind when looking for maximum protection for your business.
-Some of them can be pretty daunting, demonstrating the destructive and grave nature of hacking in general.
-In financial terms, information leaks are the costliest, causing enterprises annual losses worth nearly $6 million.
+There are many facts about cybersecurity to keep in mind when looking for maximum protection for your business, and one is that data breach is the most expensive cybersecurity issue facing businesses.
+In financial terms, information leaks are the costliest, causing enterprises annual losses in millions.
+At present, the US has the highest average cost per breach ($ 8.64 million).
 This comes on top of reputational damage and losing hard-earned customers.

-6. Cybersecurity breaches have increased by nearly 70% since 2014.
+6. Cybersecurity breaches have increased by 67% since 2014.

 7. With 3.15%, Denmark has the lowest percentage of computer malware infections.